ljw1004/csharpspec/csharp/structs.md

 ### Field initializers

-As described in §11.3.4, the default value of a struct consists of the value that results from setting all value type fields to their default value and all reference type fields to `null`.
+As described in [Default values](structs.md#default-values), the default value of a struct consists of the value that results from setting all value type fields to their default value and all reference type fields to `null`.
 For this reason, a struct does not permit instance field declarations to include variable initializers.
 This restriction applies only to instance fields.
 Static fields of a struct are permitted to include variable initializers.

 The example
 ```csharp